PWS Coverage Map

 3.1 Communications

-Communications Strategy Guide (Deliverable 3, due month 3) — branding in foreign markets, publicity in unstable environments, America First framing for domestic audiences, and bridging US agriculture stakeholders with traditional Title II beneficiary communities.
+Communications Strategy Guide (Deliverable 3, due month 3) — branding in foreign markets, publicity in unstable environments, America First framing for U.S. domestic audiences anchored to the FY25 NOFO's three reform priorities, and bridging U.S. agriculture stakeholders with traditional Title II beneficiary communities.
+Diana L. Caley co-leads with Kevin Latner.

 3.1-a